 - English Junior Championships – held every March in Birmingham, it is a Gold event attracting 260 of the best players in England.

-Another junior squash tournament held in the UK is England Squash sanctioned National Schools Championships, a school level squash competition; which allows school squash teams the chance to chance to play competitive squash against other schools.
+Another junior squash tournament held in the UK is England Squash sanctioned National Schools Championships, a school-level squash competition; which allows school squash teams the chance to chance to play competitive squash against other schools.

 UK participation to increase

-With this funding, it would be great see a broadcaster look about capitalising and showing more coverage of Squash on free-to-air-channel, such as the BBC or even a Freeview channel.
+With this funding, it would be great to see a broadcaster look about capitalising and showing more coverage of Squash on free-to-air-channel, such as the BBC or even a Freeview channel.

-Oddly, the Squash world is getting ready for the 2018 Youth Olympics; it may not be the official event – regardless it the greatest opportunity for Squash to shine.
+Oddly, the Squash world is getting ready for the 2018 Youth Olympics; it may not be the official event – regardless it is the greatest opportunity for Squash to shine.
 Overall, this has been one of the major highlights for the sport in the last few years in terms of marketability and with news of more developments – the future of the sport looks good.